QASymphony/shell-agent-samples/python-createTC/README.md

 DESCRIPTION

-    The shell script will kick off all behave pythong tests and execute the following scripts:
+    The shell script will kick off all behave python tests and execute the following scripts:

         behave